-Human history in Florida, as in all places in the United States, belongs to the original, Native American explorers that braved the marshes and swamps, and made their living among the varied landscapes of the state.
-Their cultures were varied and can still be found in places- such as the Seminole Reservation- but they continue to live on through the patterns of human habitation, foods, place names, and more.
+Human history in Florida, like the rest of the United States, belongs to the Native American explorers that braved the marshes and swamps.
+Their cultures were varied and remain to this day.
+They also live on through the patterns of human habitation, foods, place names, and more.
 Colonial history has also left a lasting mark on the land, particularly among the many forts and cobble streets in some of the old villages.
 For modern history and culture, look no further than Miami, Orlando, and places like the Kennedy Space Center.

 Our Posts on Culture and History in Florida

 Forts, Forts, Forts will show you one of the best ways to learn more about the long history of Florida by visiting the many forts that are scattered across the state.

 For more recent history, be absolutely sure not to miss the Kennedy Space Center.
 I wasn’t initially planning on going when I toured the state.
 It ended up being one of my most favorite places in Florida!

 Seeing Miami on Two Never Ending Layovers will give you the low-down on what to see in Miami if you are short on time and transportation.

 Finally, theme parks a relic of more recent history, but they still make a mark on our culture!
 The many theme parks of Orlando, Florida are as inspiring as they are fun!